 Though short-term trainings definitely provide a strict time constraint, effective teaching is best enabled when we apply these three key practices.

-Interested in learning more about Cooper Professional Education and our philosophies around design and education?
-Read more on our curriculum and class schedules at www.cooper.com/training.
+Interested in learning more about Cooper Professional Education and our offerings?
+Read more at www.cooper.com/training.